chrisbarbati/SenseHat/README.md

-# SenseHATI2C - Java Library for Raspberry Pi SenseHAT
+# SenseHAT - Java Library for Raspberry Pi SenseHAT

-SenseHATI2C is a Java library designed to simplify accessing sensor data from the SenseHAT on a Raspberry Pi using the Pi4J library.
+SenseHAT is a Java library designed to simplify accessing sensor data from the SenseHAT on a Raspberry Pi using the Pi4J library.

 My goal is to deliver an experience similar to the [Python SenseHAT library](https://pypi.org/project/sense-hat/), making it easier and quicker for developers to get sensor data without needing to manually query I2C registers.